 - chocolates (e.g. dark chocolate, cocoa nibs, cocoa, etc.)

-Our Classic Profile coffees work well as espresso or drip, and they’re always crowd-pleasers.
+These coffees are extremely versatile, and work well as espresso or drip, and they're always crowd-pleasers.

 Balanced Profile: Bringing Origin and Roast Flavors Together

-Our Balanced Profile is a medium-light roast, but it’s a little darker than our Fruity Profile.
-At this roast level, origin characteristics are well balanced with roast flavors, hence the profile’s name.
+Our Balanced Profile is a light-medium roast - a little darker than our Fruity Profile.
+At this roast level, origin characteristics are well balanced with roast flavors.
+We'll sometimes describe it as a cross between the Fruity and Classic Profiles.

 Nicaragua Mama Mina - NIM